-The OXO cable stitch pattern has to be the cutest cable pattern I have knitted up.
-You just have to try it.
+The OXO cable stitch pattern has to be one of the cutest cable stitch patterns I've knitted.
+And you just have to try it too.
+You'll love it.

-If you are sentimental like I am then this is the perfect stitch pattern to use on your family and loved ones.
-What a nice way to give and send a hug to someone you love.
+If you're sentimental like I am then this is the perfect stitch pattern to use on your family and loved ones.

-This cable stitch pattern is worked over a 12 stitch panel.
+The OXO cable is worked over a 12 stitch panel.

 Row 2: P2, knit 8, purl 2